-Eagle Ward is also known as the British Kidney Patient Association (BKPA) Children’s Kidney Centre.
+Eagle Ward is also known as the Kidney Care UK Centre for Children.

-Our thanks to BKPA and everyone else who generously funded this ward.
+Our thanks to Kidney Care UK and everyone else who generously funded this ward.

 Eagle Ward is on level 7 of the Morgan Stanley Clinical Building, part of the Mittal Children's Medical Centre.

 If your child has any additional needs, please call in advance to let us know.

 For urgent enquiries outside of office hours please call the switchboard on 020 7405 9200 and ask for the on-call Renal Registrar.

 Who you will meet

 Eagle Ward is staffed by renal consultants, specialist registrars and specialist renal nurses skilled in haemodialysis and peritoneal dialysis.
 The nursing team also includes a nurse consultant who works with children with long-term conditions and their families, and clinical nurse specialists for dialysis and transplantation.

 Dietitians can advise on all aspects of your child's diet.
 There is also a psychosocial team, including a psychologist, family therapist, social worker and schoolteacher to support you and your family, plus a ward play specialist.

 As children on dialysis are such regular visitors, school teachers come onto the ward and spend at least an hour with each child during their four-hour dialysis session.